xkollar/starcrack/README.md

 ~~~~

 Everything in [] is optional.
-By default StarCrack! use two threads and
+By default StarCrack! uses two threads and
-autodetect the archive type.
+autodetects the archive type.
 If the detection does not work you can
 specify the correct file type with the type parameter.
 StarCrack! currently
-crack maximum in 12 threads.
+cracks in at most 12 threads.

-After the cracking started StarCrack! will print the current status
+StarCrack! will print it's current progress/status and also maintains it's
-of cracking and save it's to a status file.
-If you want more specific
-password character set, you need to run StarCrack! to create the XML status
-file (3 sec).
+state in a state file.
+To specify custom character set for the password, edit
+it's state file (will be auto-generated on first run after about 3 seconds).

+Alternatively use the following example XML file and update as you need it.
+Warning: Take care when you changing
+this file, make sure the `<current>` password consists only of characters
+specified in `<abc>`!

 ~~~~ xml
 <?xml version="1.0" encoding="UTF-8"?>